Tsakane: The African School for Excellence

 The African School for Excellence (ASE) is currently the only private school located in Tsakane.
 The ASE model was designed specifically to address the needs and challenges of township secondary school scholars.
 The main difference between it and government public schools in Tsakane is that ASE uses the Cambridge curriculum.

 Communication, Arts and Culture

 Radio Station

 Tsakane has one community radio station called EK FM 103.6.
 The radio station serves as a community development and communication media for Tsakane, Kwathema, Duduza and Daveyton communities.

 Newspaper

 Tsakane has a local newspaper: The African Reporter.
 The African Reporter is a weekly newspaper distributed on Fridays across the East Rand with an estimated circulation of 22,000 newspapers.

-Magazine

-Tsakane also has a local magazine.